cs3org/OCM-API/IETF-RFC.md

 Following the validation of the signature, the host should also confirm the validity of the payload, that is ensuring that the actions implied in the payload actually initiated on behalf of the source of the request.

-As an example, if the payload is about initiating a new share the file owner has to be an account from the instance at the origin of the request.
+As an example, if the payload is about initiating a new share, the file owner has to be an account from the instance at the origin of the request.

 # Appendix C: Directory Service

 A third-party Directory Service is a back-end service used to federate multiple OCM Servers and facilitate the Invite flow.
 It is expected to expose, via anonymous HTTP GET, a JSON document with the following
 format:
   * REQUIRED: `federation` - a human-readable name for the list of OCM